HongjiWu/MSc_AA_Project/README.md

 For running Exp.2 Varying Number of Candidate Authors, run exp_author_num.py

-For runnning Exp.3 Varying Length of Data Samples, run exp_sample_length.py
+For running Exp.3 Varying Length of Data Samples, run exp_sample_length.py

+Before running this experiment, you have to generate dataset with different sample length by using modify_sample_length.py

 For running Exp.4 Varying Content Divergence between Referencing and Targetting Data Samples, run exp_sim.py

+Before running this expereiment, you have to generate dataset with similarity metrics by using compute_sim.py